-DENTAL CROWNS, also referred to as "dental caps," "tooth crowns," or "tooth caps," are fixed prosthetic devices that are cemented onto existing teeth or implants by a dentist or prosthodontist.
-In addition to strengthening a damaged tooth, crowns can be used to improve a tooth's appearance, shape, alignment and dental occlusion (bite).
-Gaps left by missing teeth can cause the remaining teeth to shift, which can result in a pathological bite.
-Crowns help prevent this from happening.
-Crowns cover most of the exposed portion of your tooth and decay does not affect a crown since it is made of metal and /or porcelain.
-However, where the natural tooth meets the crown can become decayed.
+Dental crowns, also known as "dental caps" or "tooth crowns," are fixed prosthetics cemented onto teeth or implants by a dentist.
+Crowns strengthen damaged teeth and improve appearance, shape, alignment, and bite.
+They prevent remaining teeth from shifting due to gaps left by missing teeth, which can cause bite issues.
+Crowns cover most of the tooth's exposed part and are resistant to decay as they are made of metal or porcelain.
+However, decay can occur where the natural tooth meets the crown.